yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 two Profile parameters which are named "A" and "B".
 The isRestricted method will check if a user is restricted by another user.
 The test case throws an InvalidInputException if an invalid input is added to a User object.

+The DatabaseInterface class contains 7 methods.
+The first four are a boolean method named login, with String parameters "email" and "password", two User Array List methods named usersMajorSearch with a String parameter named "major" and usersNameSearch with a String parameter named "name", and a User method named usersEmailSearch with a String parameter named "email".
+The next two are two boolean methods both named modifyUser with User parameters named "aimUser" and "changed" for one method and a User Array List parameter named "usersNeedToBeChanged", as well as a User Array List parameter named "changed" for the other.
+The final method is a String method named toString with an Int parameter named "index".

 The Database class contains 1 field: An User ArrayList named "listOfUsers".
 Database also contains a Database constructor, a Boolean method named "login", a User ArrayList named "usersMajorSearch", a User ArrayList named "usersNameSearch", a User ArrayList named "usersEmailSearch", two Boolean methods named "ModifyUser" and a String method named "toString".